TheFischerLab/FLEXR/README.md

 # FLEXR
 ![logo](img/logo.png)

-`FLEXR` is a command line tool for detecting and building in alternative side chain conformations determined into protein crystal structures.
+`FLEXR` is a command line tool for automatically detecting and building alternative side chain conformations into protein crystal structures.

 If you use this software, please cite:
 Stachowski, T. R. & Fischer, M.